Guaranteed Safe Spacecraft Docking with Control Barrier Functions: Methods

-Thus, regardless of the disturbance, a control law satisfying \eqref{eq:cbf_condition} with equality guarantees a lower bound{, determined by $\alpha_w$,} on $H$ as $t\rightarrow\infty$. {Moreover, because Theorem~\ref{thm:new_cbf} states that \eqref{eq:cbf_definition} holds for any $\alpha_0\in\mathcal{K}$, the choice of $\alpha_w$ is a free parameter.}
+Thus, regardless of the disturbance, a control law satisfying \eqref{eq:cbf_condition} with equality guarantees a lower bound, determined by $\alpha_w$, on $H$ as $t\rightarrow\infty$.
+Moreover, because Theorem~\ref{thm:new_cbf} states that \eqref{eq:cbf_definition} holds for any $\alpha_0\in\mathcal{K}$, the choice of $\alpha_w$ is a free parameter.

 \begin{remark} Note that Lemma~\ref{lemma:approach} only guarantees $x\rightarrow \partial_{\alpha_w^{-1}(2)}\mathcal{S}$ as $t\rightarrow \infty$.
-There exist finite and fixed time extensions of Lemma~\ref{lemma:approach}, provided the derivative $\alpha_w'$ of $\alpha_w$ satisfies {$\alpha_w'(\lambda_c) = \infty$ where $\lambda_c=\alpha_w^{-1}(2)$, such as $\alpha_w(\lambda) = \frac{2}{\lambda_c^{1/3}}((\lambda - \lambda_c)^{1/3} + \lambda_c^{1/3})$}.
+There exist finite and fixed time extensions of Lemma~\ref{lemma:approach}, provided the derivative $\alpha_w'$ of $\alpha_w$ satisfies $\alpha_w'(\lambda_c) = \infty$ where $\lambda_c=\alpha_w^{-1}(2)$, such as $\alpha_w(\lambda) = \frac{2}{\lambda_c^{1/3}}((\lambda - \lambda_c)^{1/3} + \lambda_c^{1/3})$.
 However, this violates the assumption in Lemma~\ref{prior:cbf} that $\alpha_w$ is locally Lipschitz continuous.
 Instead, we employ the fact that for every $\epsilon > \alpha_w^{-1}(2)$, there exists a finite time $T$ such that $x\rightarrow \partial_{\epsilon}\mathcal{S}$ as $t\rightarrow T$. \end{remark}

 Note that Lemma~\ref{lemma:approach} applies to any CBF satisfying the assumptions of Lemma~\ref{prior:cbf}, and thus to $H_0$, $H_1$ as well.
-The next step is then to use the convergence properties of $H$ in Lemma~\ref{lemma:approach} to generate the desired lower bounds on $h$ and $\dot{h}$.
-First, we check that { the objective is feasible for the given disturbance bounds, i.e. that} proximity and safety are not mutually exclusive.
+The next step is then to use the terminal set $\partial_{\alpha^{-1}_w(2)}\mathcal{S}$ in Lemma~\ref{lemma:approach} to generate the desired lower bounds on $h$ and $\dot{h}$.
+First, we introduce one more metric as follows.